-- During formal debate, any delegate can request a unmoderated caucus by motioning for the "suspension of the meeting for an unmoderated caucus" - A delegate must also state the length of time that you want the caucus to last.
-For example: - "Nigeria motions for a suspension of the meeting for the purpose of an unmoderated caucus for a period of 20 minutes." - Once the dais accepts the motion, a vote will be taken and a simple majority is required for the motion to pass - Motions for suspension of the meeting are not applicable during voting procedures.
+- During formal debate, any delegate can request a unmoderated caucus by motioning for the "suspension of the meeting for an unmoderated caucus." - A delegate must also state the length of time that you want the caucus to last.
+Example: "Nigeria motions for a suspension of the meeting for the purpose of an unmoderated caucus for a period of 20 minutes." - Once the dais accepts the motion, a vote will be taken and a simple majority is required for the motion to pass. - If multiple motions for unmoderated caucus are on the table, the body will vote on them by most disruptive to least disruptive.
+For example, if motions are entertained for 20 minutes and 60 minutes, the longer one will be voted upon first.
+Also, if it passes, the 20 minute motion will be removed from the floor from further consideration. - Motions for suspension of the meeting are not applicable during voting procedures.